 - The rope must be taut between the boat and the waterskier.
 If the rope goes slack, the skier will coast to a stop and eventually sink.
-If there is slack in the rope and then the rope is pulled tight from the boat accelerating, the waterskier may be pulled off balance and will feel a jerk.
+If there is slack in the rope and then the rope is pulled tight (from, e.g., the boat accelerating), the waterskier may be pulled off balance and will definitely feel the jerk in the shoulder.

 - The skier must keep his or her center of balance behind the feet.
 If the skier’s center comes over the feet, the boat’s pull through the rope will result in a faceplant.

-All of these things also must occur for a comfortable away, or leverage connection in WCS.
+All of these things also must occur for a comfortable away connection in WCS.
 If the follower’s or leader’s center comes over the feet, that person will be pulled off balance.
-If there is slack in the arms, shoulders will get injured when the slack is removed; just like a waterskier can be hurt by a boat driver who guns the engine while the rope is slack.
+If there is slack in the arms, shoulders will get injured when the slack is removed, just like a waterskier can be hurt by a boat driver who guns the engine while the rope is still slack.
 Finally, the leader and follower must be moving their centers in the same direction (which is hopefully the direction chosen by the leader).

 If you have a video camera, you can record the movement to make sure that both partners are moving together.
-What you should see is the leader’s feet moving before the follower’s, but both feet land at the same time.
-As a result, the two centers stay an equal distance apart throughout the entire movement.
+What you should see is the leader’s feet moving before the follower’s, but both feet land at the same time and the centers stay an equal distance apart throughout the entire movement.

-Once both partners are comfortable keeping the connection while simply moving backwards, try moving to different rhythm patterns.
-If you need a few examples try: walk walk vs. triple step and taking different size steps.
+Once both partners are comfortable keeping the connection while simply moving backwards, try moving to different rhythm patterns (e.g., walk walk vs. triple step) and taking different size steps.
 The follower should be able to maintain the same connection no matter what the leader throws at her.
 (Good luck!)